A guide to using hydroelastic contact in practice.

 What can’t you do with hydroelastic contact?

 - Hydroelastics cannot model true deformations given the model does not introduce state.
 Therefore effects such as tangential compliance or short time scale waves are not captured by the model.
+Currently we are actively developing code for deformable bodies in DeformableModel.

 Sources referenced within this documentation